Account Management

 This redesign ensured that customers had a consistent, frictionless experience—from initial sign-up through long-term service management—all within a unified, branded environment.

-The authenticated purchase flow was designed to integrate seamlessly into the new end-to-end purchasing experience.
+purchase flow was designed to integrate seamlessly into the new end-to-end purchasing experience.
 When logged-in customers take actions such as adding a new line or modifying an existing plan, they are intentionally routed through the enhanced flow to improve awareness and boost conversion.

 Entry Points: